 The OKI Group provides all employees with career design opportunities for their continuous personal growth, and has established a training system to support career development and provide opportunities to acquire specialized knowledge.

 At OKI, employees hold a career design meeting once a year with their superiors.
-The meetings are intended to support autonomous career development, with the aim of helping each employee transform their actions to become competent, autonomous employees.
+The meetings are intended to support autonomous career development, with the aim of helping each employee transform their actions as autonomous employees.

 The OKI Group has established a comprehensive training system that allows employees to receive training regardless of their job position and occupation.
 The system consists of "common training for business skills" to learn about marketing, innovation, accounting, and foreign languages, "training based on job position" to learn about the roles of each job position, and "specialized and departmental training" to hone professional expertise such as sales, technical, and production skills.
-These three are group trainings in principle.
-However, in light of the expansion of telework, we are also making the trainings available as online and e-learning programs so that all employees can receive them autonomously and efficiently.
-In fiscal year 2020, we offered more than 200 e-learning courses.
-In fiscal year 2020, the total number of training hours per OKI employee was 15.6 hours.
+In fiscal year 2021, the total number of training hours per OKI employee was 17.0 hours.

 We believe that amid a drastically changing and increasingly complex world, as a foundation for building a vibrant workplace culture in which employees can take on challenges without fear of failure, it is necessary to cultivate a psychologically safe and secure "say, can say, and listen" culture, where employees can talk openly with each other and constructive criticism beyond personal interests and positions is accepted.
 To that end, since fiscal year 2018, we have been conducting "So-Komi," which is two-way communication training to start a cycle of success from the quality of our relationships, that is, relationships of trust, within the organization.
-So-Komi is a program consisting of workshops within divisions and a fivemonth practical workplace program; we plan to have participation in this program from all of our approximately 600 divisions within the domestic OKI Group by fiscal year 2021.
+So-Komi is a program consisting of workshops within divisions and a fivemonth practical workplace program; by end of fiscal year 2021, we had implemented and completed the program in all of the more than 560 divisions of the OKI Group in Japan.

 Reports on misuse of public research funds and misconduct related to research